The Zangilan International Airport is located in the Zangilan district, part of the East Zangazur economic region of Azerbaijan.

 The new airport was built to serve as an international transport hub in the future.
-The Azerbaijan Government intends to use the airport to address its transport and security requirements.
+The Azerbaijan government intends to use the airport to address its transport and security requirements.

 The infrastructure of the corridor also includes railroads and motor roads through the Zangilan district.

-Zangilan international airport details
+Zangilan International Airport details

-The terminal building of the Zangilan airport is being built as per international standards.
-The terminal, which will have the capacity to handle 200 people an hour, will feature office rooms, VIP halls, cafes, and medical facilities.
+The terminal building of Zangilan airport is built to international standards.
+The terminal has the capacity to handle 200 people an hour and features office rooms, VIP halls, cafes and medical facilities.

-Construction of the airport involves 2.05 million m³ of earthworks, 85,600m3 of capping layer, 54,400m3 of base course, and 190,000t of asphalt-concrete mixture.
+Construction of the airport involved 2.05 million m³ of earthworks, 96,800m³ of capping layer, 63,700m³ of base course, and 208,000t of asphalt-concrete mixture.

 Equipment and materials for the terminal building were imported from Italy, Germany, and Turkey.

-Air traffic control at Zangilan international airport
+Air traffic control at Zangilan International Airport

-The Phoenix hardware and software system is being implemented at the airport by DAS and Azereronavigation Air Traffic Department (AZANS) of Azerbaijan to enhance flight safety and airspace capacity.
+The Phoenix hardware and software system is implemented at the airport by DAS and the Azereronavigation Air Traffic Department (AZANS) of Azerbaijan to enhance flight safety and airspace capacity.
 It was successfully tested in April 2022.
 The installation is part of the project to upgrade air navigation services over the liberated territories.

-DFS Aviation Services (DAS) provided the Phoenix tower system for air navigation at the Zangilan airport under a contract with AZANS.
+DAS provided the Phoenix tower system for air navigation at the Zangilan airport under a contract with AZANS.
 The contractual scope also included providing training to AZANS’ technical and operational staff to handle the system.